Discover Log Shipping: 10 Best Practices

 Log Shipping’s failover method is manual, which means that in the event of a primary server failure, you must manually bring the secondary server online.
 Here’s how to do a failover with T-SQL commands:

-Step 1: on the Primary Server, Disable Log Shipping Backup Job.
+Step 1: on the Primary Server, Disable the LS Backup Job.

 Firstly, turn off transaction log backups on the primary server.
 This will ensure no additional transaction log backups are performed, preventing further log shipping synchronization from the primary server to the secondary server.